mkora/dough-tracker/README.md

 * How to run the parser see 'Utilities' section

-* For local machines: don't forget to configure an nginx / Apache virtual host if needed
+* Note: For local machines: don't forget to configure an nginx / Apache virtual host if needed

-* To redefine parser's grouping categories update `src/libs/Budget/Categorization/rules/credit_categ.php` (or create a local `credit_categ_local.php`)
+* Note: To redefine parser's grouping categories update `src/libs/Budget/Categorization/rules/credit_categ.php` (or create a local `credit_categ_local.php`)

 ### Client